-A fifth of all children in England, and close to a third of disadvantaged children, are unable to read well when they leave primary school.
-This prevents them from achieving their potential in secondary school, and beyond, and creates obstacles to a fairer society.
+A quarter of all 11-year-olds in England, and close to half of disadvantaged children, were unable to read well when they left primary school last year.
+This will prevent them from achieving their potential in secondary school, and beyond, and creates obstacles to a fairer society.

 Read On.
-Get On. was launched in 2014 by a coalition of charities and education organisations committed to improving reading levels in the UK.
+Get On. was launched in 2014 by a coalition of 12 charities and educational organisations committed to improving reading levels in England.
 The goal is to get all children reading well by the age of 11 by 2025, with an interim goal that all children will be achieving good levels of language, early literacy and reading development by the age of five, by 2020.

-In April 2015, we were delighted to receive cross-party support for Read On.
-Get On’s 2025 goal, demonstrating the commitment of the three main parties to address the challenge of children’s literacy.
+In April 2015, we were delighted to receive cross-party political support for ROGO's campaign aim, demonstrating the commitment of the three main parties to prioritising children’s literacy.
 The Fair Education Alliance and the National Literacy Forum also adopted the ROGO goals, working closely together.

 The National Literacy Trust currently holds the secretariat of the campaign.
 If you have any questions about the campaign, email email@example.com.